thek3yboard/react-patient-data-management/README.md

 1. Vite

 I built the app with Vite because it's faster than other compiling tools.
-Vite does not build your entire application before serving, instead, it builds the application on demand.

 In this project it didn't make a big difference, but I used it because I prefer to be more accustomed to the more efficient technologies.

 2. ESLint

 Vite comes with this linter and I like it.
 I think it's great to use a linter.

+### What I didn't implement but wanted to

+1. TypeScript

+I'm getting into it, still learning how to use it.
+That's why I developed the app without it and my idea was to implement it if I had the time.

 ## Libraries